IS YOUR BACK YARD FOR THE BIRDS????

 I recall a snowy Christmas morning a few years ago where out our kitchen window there were 15-20 Cardinals in the Crab Apple Tree feeding on shriveled up fruits that were still present.
 It was beautiful; and provided much added enjoyment to our morning.

-“Our yards and gardens can be a much needed sanctuary for wild birds to survive tough Iowa winters”.
-Says Jim O’Loughlin All American Turf Beauty
+“Our yards and gardens can be a much-needed sanctuary for wild birds to survive tough Iowa winters”. says Jim O’Loughlin of All American Turf Beauty

 “Our cold Iowa winters with consistent snow and ice cover are tough on birds.
 You can make a huge difference by feeding and caring for wild birds.
 Not only will you benefit from the beauty and enjoyment the birds bring to your yard; feeding them may be the difference in whether they survive the winter” Says O’Loughlin “Winter storms, with deep snow, cuts off many birds from their natural food supplies and can actually cause them to starve by the thousands and even millions.
 Actively feeding the birds can make a real contribution to their survival and even thriving during the winter months”.